digint/btrbk/doc/FAQ.md

     # mv mysubvolume mysubvolume.broken
     # btrfs subvolume snapshot mysubvolume.broken mysubvolume

+Now, `mysubvolume` should have an empty "Received UUID".
+Note that in order to have a clean environment, you also need to fix all subvolumes (snapshots as well as backups) that you created with the broken subvolume.

+Check if there are more broken subvolumes:

+    # btrfs subvolume show mysubvolume.broken
+    # btrfs subvolume list -a -R /mnt/btr_pool | grep <"Received UUID" from above>
+    # btrfs subvolume list -a -R /mnt/btr_backup | grep <"Received UUID" from above>

+Now clean all subvolume listed (same as above, but using `btrfs subvolume snapshot -r` now).
+Then delete all the broken subvolumes:

+    # btrfs subvolume delete *.broken

-Now, `mysubvolume` should have an empty "Received UUID", and btrbk will not complain any more.
+Finally, you should have a clean environment, and btrbk will not complain any more.